top of page

 Audio plays have been enjoyed by audiences for decades, so this Halloween sit back and turn on UNHALLOWED: stories of the unusual.
 These stories range from ghost tales to dystopian thrillers so you're sure to find something for you.
 2021 marks the creation of Part II, involving several writers, many actors, and a dedicated creative team to bring you 8 brand new spooky audio plays for Halloween.

-Mychah Bacchus in a production photo from "Safa's Story"
+Mychah Bacchus in a production photo from 'Safa's Story,' grinning at the audience and holding a small stuffed zebra

 SAFA'S STORY